thamaraaalves/thamaraaalves.github.com/index.md

 class: home
 ---

-Hello, there!
+Hello, guys!

-I’m Thamara come from Brazil.

-Living for the second time in Canada, in Montreal, since september 4th, 2015.
+I’m Thamara, come from Brazil.
+Living for the second time in Canada.

-I am working for the first time as a .Net Developer.
-I was working with "Enterprise Resource Planing" as a System Analyst in Sao Paulo, Brazil, during 10 months.
+Working as a .Net Developer.

-From Minas Gerais ❤ , Fortaleza de Minas.
+From Minas Gerais ❤ , Fortaleza de Minas, Brazil.

-Here, I'll write about professional, and personal things, BECAUSE, I really enjoy to write about life at all.

-Be free!
+Curious, paixonate, lover, strong as much to live far from people I love to make dreams come true.

 **About me:**